What makes a good open API?

 Another fun API is the APIMeme.
 It lets you generate memes using a simple interface.
 With over 100 popular meme characters (like Condescending Wonka, Confession Bear, Confused Gandalf, Eminem, and Family Guy Brian), all that’s missing is a dose of your wit.

 Does music play an important role on your website or application?
 Spotify’s open API allows developers to freely utilize Spotify song, album, artist, and playlist data.
 The API can also add songs to playlists and control music playback.

 Use QuickChart to quickly generate chart and graph images that you can embed in email, chatbots, and SMS.
 It uses Chart.js, a robust open-source charting library.
 You can create a simple chart with a single URL.
 For more sophisticated charts, use the POST request.

 Although all three are payment gateways, Square is unlike Stripe and PayPal.
 Rather than just letting customers send you payments, it lets you customize the payment gateway itself.
 You can create gateways for your mobile app, website, and even your physical point-of-sale system.
 This improves the checkout process and user experience in general.
 Note that, while the API is free, Square charges a processing fee for all transactions.

 IFTTT makes it possible to make your applications and devices work together by using simple “if this, then that” criteria.
 This means that one action is triggered by another as defined by you.
 For instance, you can set a photo or blog post to be shared across all platforms whenever it’s posted on one platform.

-These 22 options represent some of the best free open APIs that marketers and content developers can use to make their work easier and more enjoyable.
+These options represent some of the best free open APIs that marketers and content developers can use to make their work easier and more enjoyable.
 Use this list to improve your next project, campaign, blog post, or website.